Lessons from a Unicorn Digital Marketing Assistant who actually does the work:

 That’s how you stay competitive.

-They want to hire a teammate, side kick, implementer for their team.
+They want to hire a teammate, sidekick, or implementer for their team.
 Be those things and care about their business.
 Get results.

 This blog may contain affiliate links for programs, tools and courses that I recommend.
 If you purchase these programs, I could receive a small commission.
 Thank you!
 I only recommend vetted programs and tools I use myself!
 Please check out my tool & resources guide here.